 A comprehensive B2B database with over 9 million companies and over 200 million people from 100 different countries.
 ZoomInfo gathers contact information mainly by utilizing the email contacts of their free community that currently has more than 500,000 members.

 Psst - did you know that ...

 Most of these platforms integrate smoothly with common CRM vendors.
-One of the trends in 2018 among these vendors seems to be an understanding of prospects’ intent.
+One of the trends among these vendors seems to be an understanding of prospects’ intent.
 Algorithms process huge amounts of public, open and social data to uncover buying intent so that sales teams can reach out to the right companies at the right time.